 2017 Legislative Update

-The 2017 Georgia General Assembly will convene on January 9, 2017, and is the first year of the two-year (2017 - 2018) biennium session.
+The 2017 Georgia General Assembly convened on January 9, 2017, and is the first year of the two-year (2017 - 2018) biennium session.
 Retirement legislation introduced, but not acted on, during previous sessions is no longer valid.

 Retirement legislation that has a fiscal impact can only be introduced during the 1st year of a two-year session and can only be acted on during the 2nd year.
 Therefore, the earliest date that a fiscal piece of legislation introduced during the 2017 session can become effective is July 1, 2018.